Bailiffs And High Court Writs (HCEO).

 • You are a VULNERABLE PERSON

-The guidelines outline the categories of vulnerable individuals.
-Bailiffs are prohibited from collecting enforcement stage fees and charges, including storage fees, unless they afford the debtor sufficient opportunity to seek advice before taking goods.
-Failure to adhere to this regulation allows the debtor to request a DETAILED ASSESSMENT and seek compensation for damages and expenses.
-Although bailiff companies may have a "welfare department," it is important to note that bailiffs lack the medical qualifications and access to benefit records necessary to determine vulnerability accurately.
+Guidelines outline the categories of vulnerable individuals.
+Bailiffs cannot recover enforcement stage fees and charges, including storage fees, unless they provide the debtor with sufficient opportunity to seek advice before taking control of goods.
+If a bailiff fails to comply, the debtor has the right to apply for a DETAILED ASSESSMENT and seek damages and costs.
+It's important to note that while bailiff companies may have a 'welfare department,' this is misleading, as bailiffs are not medically qualified nor have access to benefit records to determine vulnerability.

 • Learn More